paritytech/polkadot-hub-app/documentation/pages/framework/configuration.md

 # Configuration

 Configuration for the project lives in a `./config` directory.
 We suggest keeping that directory in a separate repository and create symbolic link it for local development.
+You can find a sample folder called `config-demo` [here](https://github.com/paritytech/polkadot-hub-app/tree/master/config-demo)

 ```
 ./config